dwkns/sublime-ruby-iTerm2/README.md

 > Two build systems for Sublime Text 3 which runs your .rb files in the Terminal.
 OS X only.

 ### What does it do?
 Opens a terminal window and passes your current .rb file to the default Ruby or RSpec.

 With Ruby this is useful when you have a script which requires user input (such as gets.chomp) something the Sublime console doesn't allow.

-The RSpec
+The RSpec build system is there for completeness.

 If Terminal is not open, it will be opened.